Derivator Six Functor Formalisms -- Definition and Construction I: Fibered multiderivators over pre-2-multiderivators

-\begin{PAR} Let $\DD \rightarrow \SSS$ be a morphism of (lax/oplax) 2-pre-multiderivators satisfying (Der1) and (Der2).
+\begin{PAR} Let $\DD \rightarrow \SSS$ be a morphism of pre-multiderivators satisfying (Der1) and (Der2).
 Consider the strict 2-functor

-{\em and assume that it is a 1-opfibration, and 2-fibration with 1-categorical fibers. } The fiber over a pair $(I, S)$ is just the fiber $\DD(I)_S$ of the strict 2-functor $\DD(I) \rightarrow \SSS(I)$ over $S$ and hence this is a 1-category.
-The 1-opfibration and 2-fibration can be seen (via the construction of \cite[Proposition 2.16]{Hor15b}) as a pseudo-functor of 2-multicategories
+{\em and assume that it is a 1-opfibration, and 2-fibration with 1-categorical fibers.} The fiber over a pair $(I, S)$ is just the fiber $\DD(I)_S$ of the usual functor $\DD(I) \rightarrow \SSS(I)$.
+The 1-opfibration and 2-fibration can be seen (via the construction of \cite[Proposition~2.17]{Hor15b}) as a pseudo-functor of 2-multicategories

 \end{PAR} \begin{PAR} If